Baumann v. Chase Investment Services Corporation

 Cubias v.
 Carl Karcher Enterprises

 This is an action on behalf of General Managers who worked at Carl's Jr. restaurants in California.
 There are multiple claims in this case including a claim that the employer deliberately misclassified the General Managers as being exempt from California overtime laws and that the company would routinely charge a General Manager for a vacation day when the General Manager was actually working in one of the company's restaurants.
-In June of 2009 the company reclassified all of its General Managers but refused to pay any overtime for work prior to the reclassification.
-The trial court denied class certification in this case, and the Plaintiff has appealed.
-You can find a copy of Plaintiff’s Appeal Brief here.
+In June of 2009, the company reclassified all of its General Managers but refused to pay any overtime for work prior to the reclassification.
+This matter is set for trial in the Santa Barbara Superior Court beginning in September of 2017.

 Cullum, et al. v.
 Manheim, et al.

 This is an action against an auction company on behalf of auctioneers whom the company treated as independent contractors.
 The auctioneers claim that they should have been treated as employees and that the company avoided paying workers compensation premiums and other benefits by improperly treating them as independent contractors.

 This action also deals with General Managers at Carl's Jr. restaurants in California.
 In this case, a General Manager who worked for the company after it began to treat its General Managers as hourly employees is challenging multiple practices at the company including: a failure to record time worked outside of the restaurant, a failure to pay employees for time worked outside of the restaurant, and a failure to pay for cell phones that employees were required to use for work.

 Ortiz v.
 Marlu Restaurant Group and Barajas v.
 Marlu Restaurant Group